Abhi-Muvva/Quantum-Starter/README.md

 > pip install qiskit matplotlib

-* An account in quantum-computing.ibm.com , for the API token which allows you to access the real quantum computer
+* An account in [IBM Quantum](https://quantum-computing.ibm.com) , for the API token which allows you to access the real quantum computer